Omar Al-Dahi

-Omar Abdullah Al-Dahi (عمر عبد الله الداحي; born on 15 December 1999), is a Yemeni professional football player who plays for Egyptian club Aswan and the Yemeni national team.
+Omar Abdullah Al-Dahi (عمر عبد الله الداحي; born 15 December 1999), is a Yemeni professional footballer who plays as a midfielder for Iraq Stars League club Al-Karma and the Yemeni national team.

+Personal life

+He is the younger brother to Mohammed Al-Dahi, who is also a member of the Yemeni national team.

 Club career

 Al-Dahi started his career playing for Al-Sha'ab Sana'a, he later joined Iraqi club Al-Qasim.
 In November 2020, he transferred to Egyptian club Aswan.

 International career

 He debuted internationally on 8 August 2019, in the 2019 WAFF Championship held in Iraq with a match against Lebanon in a 2–1 victory.

 On 5 September 2019, Al-Dahi appeared in the 2022 FIFA World Cup qualification to be held in Qatar and scored his first goal for Yemen against Saudi Arabia in a 2–2 draw.